JeremiahCornelius/ubuntu-unsnap-hardening/README.md

 # ubuntu-unsnap-hardening
-A shell script that safely remooves all traces of snap binaries and most Canonical telemetry from Ubuntu
+A shell script that safely removes all traces of snap binaries and most Canonical telemetry from Ubuntu
 # Ubuntu Unsnap Hardening Script

 ## Description and Purpose: